Aftermathrar/RPG.ProgressionStats/README.md

 # RPG.ProgressionStats
-VBA to write spreadsheet values into YAMUL for GameDev.TV's RPG Tutorial
+VBA to write spreadsheet values into YAML for GameDev.TV's RPG Tutorial